Python-SIP/sip/sphinx/c_api.rst

     to fail if the Python object being converted is ``Py_None``.

+.. cmacro:: SIP_PROTECTED_IS_PUBLIC

+    .. versionadded:: 4.10

+    This is a C preprocessor macro that is set automatically by the build system to specify that the generated code is being compiled with ``protected`` redefined as ``public``.
+This allows handwritten code to determine if the generated helper functions for accessing protected C++ functions are available (see :directive:`%MethodCode`).

 .. cmacro:: SIP_SSIZE_T

     This is a C preprocessor macro that is defined as ``Py_ssize_t`` for Python